mui/material-ui/TYPESCRIPT_CONVENTION.md

 ### `Classes generator & Utility`

-- export if `classes` exist in props interface from the component file
+- export if `classes` exists in props interface from the component file
 - use `{Component}Classes` as type to preventing typo and missing classes
 - use `Private` prefix for internal component